jkanev/treetime/README.md

 - Done June 2017: Made pre-release v0.0 available
 - Done October 2017: Implemented new field type _node-path_, re-wrote the way nodes move to new parents
 - Done November 2017: Uploaded package to pypi.python.org, TreeTime can now be installed using pip
+- Done October 2018: Re-implemented the parent selection mechanism.
+The old cascaded menus have been replaced with single drop down lists.
+- Done October 2018: Re-furbished the GUI and removed a couple of bugs.
+Slighty changed the data file format.
+Tested pyqtdeploy for deployment instead of pyinstaller.
 - Running: Bugfixing
 - Running: Write documentation on readthedocs.io and create example data files
 - Near Future: Release Version 0.1